Putin, Xi vow closer ties as Russia bombards Ukraine again | Law-Order

 - Ukraine

-Russian President Vladimir Putin and Chinese leader Xi Jinping vowed on Friday to deepen their bilateral cooperation against the backdrop of Moscow's 10-month war in Ukraine, which weathered another night of drone and rocket attacks following a massive missile bombardment.
-Putin and Xi made no direct mention of Ukraine in their opening remarks via video conference, which were broadcast publicly, before going into private talks.
+Russian President Vladimir Putin and Chinese leader Xi Jinping vowed on Friday to deepen their bilateral cooperation against the backdrop of Moscow's 10-month war in Ukraine, which weathered another night of drone and rocket attacks following a large-scale missile bombardment.
+Putin and Xi made no direct mention of Ukraine in their opening remarks by videoconference, which were broadcast publicly, before going into private talks.
 But they hailed strengthening ties between Moscow and Beijing amid what they called “geopolitical tensions” and a “difficult international situation,” with Putin expressing his wish to extend military collaboration.

 Putin said military cooperation has a “special place” in the relationship between their countries.
 He said the Kremlin aimed to “strengthen the cooperation between the armed forces of Russia and China.”
 Xi, in turn, said through a translator that “in the face of a difficult and far from straightforward international situation,” Beijing was ready “to increase strategic cooperation with Russia, provide each other with development opportunities, be global partners for the benefit of the peoples of our countries and in the interests of stability around the world.”
 In its report on the meeting, Chinese state broadcaster CCTV described the events in Ukraine as a “crisis.”
 The term marked a departure from China's usual references to the “Ukraine situation,” and the change may reflect growing Chinese concern about the direction of the conflict.